 Most of the legal process is handled directly by a mesothelioma attorney.
 As a result, minimal involvement is required of the patient.
 This allows the patient to focus on treatment and getting better.
-Even so, learning about the basic steps involved can help patients prepare for the process of filing an asbestos-related lawsuit.
+Even so, learning about the basic steps involved can help patients prepare for the process of filing an asbestos-related, mesothelioma lawsuit.

-First, the attorney will research the patient’s history of asbestos exposure and gather any relevant information they can use to strengthen their case.
+Preparing to File: First, the attorney will research the patient’s history of asbestos exposure and gather any relevant information they can use to strengthen their case.
 This information will help the attorney determine which company or companies to file against and which court the case will be most successful in.

-The attorney will then file an official claim with the court, which in most cases is in the state where the most asbestos exposure occurred.
+Filing the Claim: The attorney will then file an official claim with the court, which in most cases is in the state where the most asbestos exposure occurred.
 Filing a claim officially starts the legal process.

 It’s generally best to file a claim as soon as possible after you are diagnosed.
 The amount of time a patient is allowed to file a mesothelioma lawsuit varies from state to state and begins the moment a he or she is officially diagnosed.

-This is the part of the process that usually takes the most time.
+Discovery: This is the part of the process that usually takes the most time.
 During the discovery process, both the patient’s attorneys and the asbestos company’s attorneys look at all the evidence presented for and against the claim.

-The deposition is technically part of the discovery process and is the only portion of the trial that directly involves the patient.
+Deposition: The deposition is technically part of the discovery process and is the only portion of the trial that directly involves the patient.
 During the deposition, the asbestos company’s attorneys ask the patient questions about his or her medical condition and history of asbestos exposure.
 The deposition is usually videotaped and can be done from the privacy of the patient’s home.

-The majority of mesothelioma lawsuits end in a settlement before the trial even begins.
+Trial: The majority of mesothelioma lawsuits end in a settlement before the trial even begins.
 If the case does proceed to a trial, however, a judge and jury will review the evidence presented by both sides and make a decision.

 Choosing the Right Law Firm